AditiNarain/Raspberry-Pi-based-Reader-for-Blind/Documentation.md

 Our device is reading the text loud in form of audio as it captures image and all the text written there will be read out loud by the speakers.
 We have used OCR technology for converting the jpg image to text image and text image to audio by using TTS technology.

+This project presents the automatic document reader for visually impaired people.
+It uses the Optical character recognition technology for the identification of the printed characters using image sensing devices that is camera and computer programming.
+It converts images of typed and printed text into searchable text.
+Searchable text are converted into the audio output (Speech) with the use of OCR and Text-to-speech.

+The conversion of printed document into text files is done using raspberry pi which uses Python programming.
+The text files are processed by OpenCV library & python programming language and audio output is achieved.

 ## Hardware Required:
 1. Raspberry Pi 3B+
 2. Raspberri Pi Camera